 Vili the driver gives me deep eye contact in the rearview.
 ‘My man.
 You lay bricks?’

 ‘When I was a kid, a bit, yeah.
 Couple of my stepdads were bricklayers.
+Made sense to go to work with them after I dropped outta school.
 Guess mum had a type.’

 ‘You married, Vili?’

 ‘Used to be.
 I was an arsehole to live with.’

 ‘I’d live with you, bro.
 Watch wrestling all day, am I right?!’

 He’s getting a little serial killer-y for me now.
 Vili punches the dashboard, steps harder on the gas.
 I study the fascinating billboards we don’t have down south.
 Wendy’s, St Pierre’s Sushi, Rainbow’s End… .

 ‘Bro, layin bricks was meeeean money when I was tryina get out of the hood.
 Wasn’t much else work in Aranui, eh.’

 ‘Aranui?
 Mate, I went to Hornby High.
 I’m old school Christchurch too.’

 ‘So you’re a westside whiteboy eh?
 East Side Bloods over here.’